Skip to main content

 Visa processing times

-Our processing times refer to the median number of working days from the date we receive to the date we approve.
-This means the time it takes to secure a VFS appointment is not included.
-Nor is the time it takes for the documents to reach us from VFS or be reach VFS after approval (see VFS transit times).
+Processing times do not include the time it takes to secure a VFS appointment, nor the time it takes for the documents to reach us from VFS, or be reach VFS after approval (see VFS transit times).
 Please note that 'Working days' exclude Saturdays, Sundays and all office closure dates; listed under About Us.

 Visa category Sub-category Median processing time (working days)